 6:00 pm – Winefest Ends

 After a long, hot day it’s nice to sit back, relax, and enjoy a glass of wine.
-For those who love sweet wines, there are a variety of different sweet wines that are sure to satisfy your taste buds.
+For those who love sweet wine, there are a variety of different sweet wines that are sure to satisfy your taste buds.
 Understanding what makes wines sweet, as well as the varieties that are most often sweeter than average, can help you decide which one is best for you.
-Once you have decided what type of wine is best suited to you, then you should make sure that you have the right form of storage to get your wine from the store to your home.
-IWA offer a wide range of wine luggage, which will easily make your travels easier.
-This way you can guarantee that your bottle will not break, as that would be such a waste.

-Here are 4 popular sweet wines that we think you’ll love.
+Here are 4 popular sweet wine varietals that we think you’ll love.

 Moscato wine (sometimes spelled as Muscato), are wines made with a variety of grape from the Muscat grape.
-The Muscat family of grapes include over 200 grape varieties belonging to the Vitis vinifera species that have been used in wine production and as raisin and table grapes around the globe for many centuries.
+The Muscat family of grapes includes over 200 grape varieties belonging to the Vitis vinifera species that have been used in wine production and as raisin and table grapes around the globe for many centuries.
 Their colors range from white, to yellow, to pink to near black.
 Muscat grapes and wines almost always have a pronounced sweet floral aroma.
 Who doesn’t love a chilled glass of refreshing sweet Moscato at the end of a long day?

 Though Moscatos typically rule the dessert menu, Blue Teal Moscato is pretty versatile, and can even handle teaming up with spicy barbeque.
 Buy here